chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 The order in which you specify CRUD parameters *does not* matter.
 For example `?sort=by&limit=2&sort=content` will yield the same results as `?sort=content&limit=2`.
 ...

-### Relationships
+### Relations

-Relationships are supported as well.
+Relations are supported as well.
 Let's modify our models and add an additional `Person` entity:

 ```typescript title="my-backend/models/Person.ts"
 export class Person extends ChiselEntity {